DaveBlooman/daveblooman.github.io/_posts/2016-09-11-Consul and Service discovery, how it can help.md

 consul-template -consul 127.0.0.1:8500 -template "/etc/haproxy/haproxy.ctmpl:/etc/haproxy/haproxy.cfg:service haproxy restart" -retry 30s
 ```

 The `ctmpl` file contains the Go template syntax, so it is quite simple to write complex configs.
 In my example, the Consul dashboard is being exposed but the Consul health check operates on port 8300, so the web UI wouldn't be accessible.
-With a little if logic, we can view the dashboard on a different port, 8500 in this case.
+With a little conditional logic, we can view the dashboard on a different port, 8500 in this case.

 The template is also full of ranges, populated by Consul defined services that fill out the server's, port and name sections.
 This is where the service definition file data is used, building a full HAProxy config.